d48/Frontend-Dev-Bookmarks/README.md

 # Frontend Development Bookmarks

 This is a collection of resources for the front-end developer.
-If you have something you would like to contribute, just submit a pull-request.
+If you have something you would like to contribute, just submit a [pull request](https://help.github.com/articles/creating-a-pull-request).

 ## CSS